 What I Did Before This (Including Pre-MBA and Post-MBA Jobs)

 My first job was an undergraduate internship in industrial psychology at PDI, an organizational development firm.
-After college, I got a position at a boutique consulting firm, Restructuring Associates Inc. (RAI), where I got two years of great industry exposure in the organizational side of operational improvement (business process and redesign work) with Fortune 500 clients who had labor-management partnerships.
+After college, I got a position at a boutique consulting firm, Restructuring Associates Inc. (RAI), where I got two years of great industry exposure in the organizational side of operational improvement (business process and redesign work) with Fortune 500 clients who had labor-management partnerships, also in the pharmaceutical field.
 I had lots of interaction with clients, as this was only a 45-person firm.